adamrenklint/lazy-install/README.md

 lazy-install
 ============

-Install different dependencies when your node.js app starts
+Install lazy dependencies when your node.js app starts

 ## Install from npm